Managing teams: 5 ways to get from ‘good’ to ‘great’

 Give constructive feedback in private.
 Give praise in public:

+Communication is a key element in strategic management.
 Some people thrive on constructive feedback.
 Others fold when they receive it.
 The point is to:

 - Always give feedback in a way that is constructive i.e. if the person applies your feedback they will be better at their job.
 Put differently, don’t just point out what they’ve done wrong, tell them how they can do it right/better.